Stephen-Odumirin/flutter-weather-app/README.md

-# clima
+# Clima

-A new Flutter application that shows weather data based on user's location or search.
+### A new Flutter application that shows weather data based on user's location or search.

 ![gif](gif/weather_gif.gif?raw=true)